-The first broadcast seeding of a wild flower seed mix will happen in early September 2021.
+The first broadcast seeding of a wild flower seed mix will happen either in the Spring of 2022 or early September 2022.
 The seed mix will be chosen to provide a good nectar supply, which in turn will begin to rebuild the insect population and bring to life the whole wildlife food chain including birdlife; not just farmland birds but hopefully species such as House Martins, Swallows and Swifts.
 Butterflies should respond particularly well as several species require special food plants.
 Moths should also respond well.

 Phase 4: Ongoing Management

-From the third year of the programme, 2023 onwards, the hay cut will proceed at the end of July / early August each year.
+From the third year of the programme, so 2023/2024 onwards, the hay cut will proceed at the end of July / early August each year.